malemay/katcher/README.md

 The katcher program aims to extract reads containing any of a set of *k*-mers from a BAM file.
-The program is written in the C language and makes use of multi-threading to improve execution speed.
+The program is written in the C language and makes use of multithreading to improve execution speed.
 It uses the [htslib](https://github.com/samtools/htslib) library for reading/writing BAM files and its implementation of [khash](https://github.com/samtools/htslib/blob/develop/htslib/khash.h) for